Adderall and Alcohol

 Can You Take Adderall With Alcohol?

 You should avoid mixing Adderall and alcohol if you can.
-This combination can be very dangerous and can result in many serious effects.
+This combination can be very dangerous and result in many serious effects.
 While the manufacturer of Adderall does not specifically mention a warning about taking this medication with alcohol, CNS stimulants like Adderall can mask the effect of depressants like alcohol.
-This means that if you take Adderall with alcohol, you may not feel the effect of alcohol as you normally would and could be at higher risk for alcohol poisoning.
+This means if you take Adderall with alcohol, you may not feel the effect of alcohol as you normally would and could be at higher risk for alcohol poisoning.

 Additionally, there may be a concern for heart-related risks when alcohol and Adderall are taken together.
 One study found that combining alcohol and stimulants like Adderall increased blood pressure and stress on the heart.
 Adderall and alcohol can each increase the risk of cardiac events on their own, and this study demonstrated that taking both together could be even riskier.
 The manufacturer of Adderall also warns about the risk of cardiac events.

-Adderall and Alcohol Side Effects
+The Dangers of Mixing Adderall and Alcohol

-Adderall is a stimulant and alcohol is a depressant, but rather than canceling each other out, they work in opposition.
+Adderall is a stimulant, and alcohol is a depressant, but rather than canceling each other out, they work in opposition.
 Some potential side effects of using alcohol while on Adderall can include:

 How Long After Taking Adderall Can I Drink Alcohol?